blowdart/idunno.Bluesky/docs/posting.md

 #### Mentions

 To mention someone in a post you must know their DID, which you can get by resolving their handle.
-Then create a `Mention` instance and add it to your `PostBuilder`, then finally call `agent.Post()` with your
+Then create a `Mention` instance and add it to your `PostBuilder`, then finally call `agent.Post()` with your PostBuilder.

 ```c#
 string userToTagHandle = "userHandle.test";